xtdb/xtdb/docs/implementation.md

 Arguments and constants are represented by a special, sorted, in-memory relation index, and participate in the join like any other index.
-This index will spill over to disk at a certain threshold, but currently the keys must still fit in memory.
 Each constant has its own single element index, while the arguments potentially have several elements.

 Apart from range constraints affecting a single index, there's also a constraining decorator that allows the walk of the tree to be